Is Ginger Good or Bad for Hair? Benefits, Risks, Evidence and Safe Use

 Several studies have explored ginger and hair-related biology.
 The key takeaway is that ginger may have anti-inflammatory and antioxidant properties, but clinical evidence for meaningful hair regrowth is limited.

 Some findings also suggest follicle suppression.
-So, ginger should not replace diagnosis or evidence-based treatment.
+Because of this, ginger should not replace diagnosis or evidence-based treatment.

 Common Misconceptions About Ginger and Hair